Children of No Importance

 Children of No Importance or The Illegitimate (German: Die Unehelichen) is a 1926 German silent drama film directed by Gerhard Lamprecht and starring Bernhard Goetzke, Margarete Kupfer and Elsa Wagner.
 It was part of the series of Enlightenment films produced in Weimar Germany, examining social issues such as illegitimate children.

+Plot

+A socially aware melodrama delves into the lives of three underprivileged children, each born out of wedlock, residing with foster parents who fail to provide adequate care.
+The narrative explores the destinies that await these children amidst their challenging circumstances.